StydeNet/html/docs/field-builder.md

 `{!!
 Field::select('os', null, ['empty' => 'Select your favorite operative system']) !!}`

-If you don't pass a 'empty' attribute, then the component will search for one using the translator component.
+If you don't pass an 'empty' attribute, then the component will search for one using the translator component.

 First it will search for a custom empty text according to the field's name, following this convention: `"validation.empty_option.[field_name]"`